-- The support to ethnic minorities in recruitment was important.
-Yes this is part of the recruitment strategy and for retention. - The Force had a "Purpose, Culture, Value" statement which could have been referred to in the draft Plan if this was deemed to be important.
-Also, the "National Police Code of Ethics" could have been included, as this set out how Officers should behave.
-The code of ethics is included the culture of the force by its new strapline was purposefully not utilised. - There would be other data to review not just KPI's.
-Yes this area is more holistic. - Investigate why Officers were leaving the Force, including from what areas or teams that they were leaving from, in order to identify any common denominators eg poor leadership/lack of support.
-Yes the exit interviews would give us this information.
+- The support to ethnic minorities in recruitment was important. - The Force had a "Purpose, Culture, Value" statement which could have been referred to in the draft Plan if this was deemed to be important.
+Also, the "National Police Code of Ethics" could have been included, as this set out how Officers should behave. - There would be other data to review not just KPI's. - Investigate why Officers were leaving the Force, including from what areas or teams that they were leaving from, in order to identify any common denominators eg poor leadership/lack of support.